-Motorola Edge 20, Lite and Pro review: Which device is convincing?
+Motorola Edge 20, Lite and Pro in test: Which device is the best?

 With the Motorola Edge 20 series, the Chinese manufacturer "Motorola" would like to build on the Edge series from 2020, but without the "Edge".
 TechnikNews has tested the devices.